Topics Map > Business Systems > Manifest

 How to Create a NetID Using Manifest Invites

 If the person falls outside of other existing populations, they can be invited in via a Manifest group.
-For instructions on how to invite users to create a NetID using Manifest, please see Manifest - Creating Manifest Groups to Invite People to Create Identities (Group Owners).
+For more information on Manifest, see Manifest - Getting Started.
+For instructions on how to invite users to create a NetID using Manifest, please see Manifest - Using a Manifest Group to Invite People to Create Identities (NetIDs).
 Please keep the following information in mind:

 As of February 2020 for technical reasons, Identities created through Special Populations alone cannot currently be issued a Wiscard.